idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

   - Provide as much feedback to engineers after the process, owning the message.
   - Focus on growth plans (see above sections)

-### Recall career is just one part of your life.
+### Recall career is just one part of your life

-Often, when folks think of career development, they see a pie chart with 2 slices:

-- Job Title
-- Compensation

-While that's relevant, I try to remind the folks I support that career is only [one aspect of life](https://bit.ly/igor-wlb-manifesto).
-As such I remind people the pie chart is much larger, it's more like:

-- Job Title
-- Compensation
-- Hobbies
-- Health
-- Relationships
-- Inner Peace

-_I know, I need to add the bar charts as well_
+Often, when folks think of career development, they fixate on their job title and compensation.
+Those aspects are important, but I encourage folks I support that career is only [one aspect of life](https://bit.ly/igor-wlb-manifesto), and they should look at their life holistically

+{%include blob_image.html src="blog/career-convo.png" %}

 ## Culture